NazranKhondokar/continuousLearning/project-report/Nginx.md

 https://api.consultinghub.xyz:9443
 ```

-Three options:
+If we remove the `9443`, we use three options:

 ## Option 1: Use netbill360 nginx consultinghub also
-You can add your consultinghub.xyz domains to the existing `netbill360_nginx_dev` container.
+Add your consultinghub.xyz domains to the existing `netbill360_nginx_dev` container.
 Both applications would share the same nginx on ports 80/443.

 This way:
 - `consultinghub.xyz` → accessible without port numbers